 Collaborative Research Projects

 Opportunities exist for organizations in both the private and public sectors to work collaboratively with CFDR on research projects of mutual interest.
-Please contact the Foundation's Executive Director at 519 267 0755 or firstname.lastname@example.org for more information about collaborative research initiatives.
+Please note that CFDR does not issue grants to research organizations or not-for-profits.